cheesamm/comfyui_workflow/README.md

 ## 📌 Overview

-**Purpose**: A structured reference for managing and utilizing different ComfyUI workflows.
-**Scope**: Includes optimized pipelines for image generation, style transfers, model fine-tuning, and automation scripts.
-**Customization**: Each workflow is designed for easy modification and adaptation based on project needs.
+**Purpose**: A structured reference for managing and utilizing different ComfyUI workflows.\n **Scope**: Includes optimized pipelines for image generation, style transfers, model fine-tuning, and automation scripts.\n **Customization**: Each workflow is designed for easy modification and adaptation based on project needs.

 ## 📂 Workflow Categories